Glyphosate Detox: What It Is, Where It Hides in Your Food, and How to Reduce Exposure (2026)

 A 30 pound toddler eating a half cup of conventional oatmeal consumes roughly six times the glyphosate per kilogram of body weight as a 180 pound adult eating the same bowl.
 Multiply that by the fact that children's diets are heavily oat, wheat, corn, and soy based (cereals, crackers, puffs, pasta, peanut butter sandwiches), and the relative dose climbs further.
 Independent biomonitoring studies, including a 2022 CDC analysis of urinary glyphosate and the long running CHAMACOS cohort, have detected measurable residues in roughly 80 percent of children sampled, with the highest exposures concentrated in households that eat primarily conventional grain based foods.

-Glyphosate in Breast Milk and Cord Blood
+Glyphosate in Cord Blood and Breast Milk

 Safer Choices for First Foods, Formula, and Toddler Snacks